Streamlined-Turing/streamlined_fe/README.md

 ```
 ## Google Identity Services

 The application does not use Google authorization -- we have no need to make API calls on behalf of the user.
 Instead we authenticate using Google ID tokens.
 Using the provided button from google, a user can make an account with us, and google will send us a signed JWT.
 We verify and decode that JWT using the 'googleauth' gem.
-This decoded JWT provides us an authenticated user's profile information which we store.
+This decoded JWT provides us an authenticated user's profile information which we store in order to track a user's rating and lists.

 ## Moving Forward
 Additional features we would like to implement: